Your data layers are ready to be combined into your final map.

 You are now ready to add your Oklahoma Mesonet station locations to your map.

 Add the Oklahoma Mesonet station layer to your map.
-Use the pch
+Use the pch argument to

 set the point character to a filled triangle.